 Instead we start looking through the menu and since we have the newer screens with joysticks, hubby straight away has to test the games on offer (boys…).

 Oh and we obviously have to take that all important ‘ready for take off selfie’.
 I mean how else can you start a holiday?

 What to expect on an eight hour flight: Hour 1

 We are finally off, woohoo, just eight hours to go.

 So much to do, so little time (well not really), all of sudden it’s decision time… what to do first?
 Well let’s glance at the clouds (for about 30 seconds), try to take a nap (another 4 minutes gone)… wouldn’t it be handy if you could just close your eyes and sleep through the entire flight?
 You can?
 Lucky you… I can’t.
 Something I will painfully come to realise again on the red eye flight back home next week.

 Oh well, as napping isn’t an option, let’s go through that movie selection again.
 And start film number one.

 Still not done with that first movie.
-So let’s carry on.
-With service over the flight eventually starts quietening down.
-Pretty much everyone is watching movies…
+Let’s carry on.
+With service over, the flight eventually starts quietening down.
+Pretty much everyone is watching movies… or snoozing.

-I finish my movie.
-So for some variation I now opt for a bit of music.
+I finish my first movie.
+For some variation I now opt for a bit of music.
 And finally unpack the laptop and start writing blog posts.